Synchronizing Test Case hierarchies using Test Suites

 └ Regression: Contains #3

 When a level is defined with a wildcard match the hierarchy node name will use the value that has matched to the wildcard.
-The default behavior can be changed by specifying the name
+The default behavior can be changed by specifying the `name` level setting.

 {